sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/02-Plugins.md

     }
   )
 ```

+Some details to note:
+- sbt plugins must be compiled with Scala 2.12.x that sbt itself is compiled in.
+By NOT specifying `scalaVersion`, sbt will default to the Scala version suited for a plugin.
+- By default sbt plugin is compiled with whichever the sbt version you are using.
+Because sbt does NOT keep forward compatibility, that would typically require all of your plugin users to upgrade to the latest too. `pluginCrossBuild / sbtVersion` is an optional setting to compile your plugin against an _older_ version of sbt, which allows the plugin users to choose from a range of sbt versions.

 Then, write the plugin code and publish your project to a repository.
 The plugin can be used as described in the previous section.